travelgateX/documentation-site/content/travelgatex/reference/inputobjects/HotelSettingsInput.md

       "typeString": "String",
       "name": "connectUser",
       "url": "/travelgatex/reference/scalars/string",
-      "description": " This field is got only if the authorization header is of the type JWT.
+      "description": " This field is occurs only if the authorization header is of the type JWT..
 It is used to change the user that has been set by default in the preload.\n@deprecated(reason: \"deprecated from 2018-03-19.
 Redundant.\")", "isDeprecated": true,
       "args": null,
       "deprecationReason": "deprecated from 2018-03-19.
 Redundant.",
       "descriptionSplitted": {
         "date": "2018-03-19",
-        "first": " This field is got only if the authorization header is of the type JWT.
+        "first": " This field is occurs only if the authorization header is of the type JWT..
 It is used to change the user that has been set by default in the preload.\n@deprecated(reason: \"deprecated from", "second": "Redundant.\")"
       }
     }